finos/tracdap/doc/modelling/tutorial/chapter_3_inputs_and_outputs.rst

 Dynamic inputs and outputs allow a model to work with data when the schema is not known in advance.
-This can be useful for working with data from upstream systems or to write models that can perform generic tasks such as filtering or data quality reports.
+This can be useful for working with data from upstream systems or to write generic models for common tasks such as filtering a dataset or generating data quality reports.

 Here are a few examples to demonstrate this capability.